 Yes.
-Since the construction valuation is greater than \$600,000, the project is considered a multiple discipline project and would require an architect and engineer(s) seals.
+Since the construction valuation is greater than \$600,000, and non-residential, the project is considered a multiple discipline project and would require an architect and engineer(s) seals.

-10. Would either an architect or engineer qualify to seal building plans for a project with a construction valuation up to \$600.000?
+10. Would either an architect or engineer qualify to seal building plans for a project with a construction valuation up to \$600,000?